janderssonse/ort-ci-action/README.md

 In the given example we are using a few other actions:

-* [`checkout`](https://github.com/actions/checkout) - will checkout the current repo and put in under '$GITHUB_WORKSPACE/project' (the default expected repolocation if nothing else configured).
+* [`checkout`](https://github.com/actions/checkout) - will checkout the current repo and put in under '$GITHUB_WORKSPACE/project' (the default expected repo location if nothing else configured).

-* [`upload-artifact`](https://github.com/actions/upload-artifact) - to make the analysed results becoma available after the CI pipeline has finished.
+* [`upload-artifact`](https://github.com/actions/upload-artifact) - to make the analysed results become available after the CI pipeline has finished.

 ### Analyse